gajus/doll/README.md

 	->fetch(PDO::FETCH_ASSOC);
 ```

-Native PDO implementation returns boolean value indicating either success or failure. `ay\PDO` will return `false` in case of a failure and instance of the `PDOStatement` otherwise.
+Native PDO implementation returns boolean value indicating either success or failure. `gajus\PDO` will return `false` in case of a failure and instance of the `PDOStatement` otherwise.

 Instead of using `bindValue` to define the parameter type, you can prefix the placeholder with either parameter type single-character reference, e.g. `i` for integer, `s` for string, etc.

-## ay\pdo\log\PDO
+## gajus\pdo\log\PDO

 Enables logging of all the queries, including prepared statement and the respective parameters.
-Queries can be retrieved as an array using ay\PDO `getQueryLog` method.
+Queries can be retrieved as an array using gajus\PDO `getQueryLog` method.

-## ay\pdo\debug\PDO
+## gajus\pdo\debug\PDO

-Utilises `ay\pdo\log\PDO` extension to log the queries and MySQL profiling (http://dev.mysql.com/doc/refman/5.5/en/show-profile.html) to produce a breakdown of every query execution time.
+Utilises `gajus\pdo\log\PDO` extension to log the queries and MySQL profiling (http://dev.mysql.com/doc/refman/5.5/en/show-profile.html) to produce a breakdown of every query execution time.

-## ay\pdo\deferred\PDO
+## gajus\pdo\deferred\PDO

-Used when majority of the requests are handled from the cache-database. `ay\pdo\deferred\PDO` does not establish connection to the database until at least one query is executed.
+Used when majority of the requests are handled from the cache-database. `gajus\pdo\deferred\PDO` does not establish connection to the database until at least one query is executed.